deansher/Cy/doc/dependency_management.md

 Cy Dependency Management
 ========================

-Each Cy package has a version number, with the semantics defined at http://semver.org/ (v2.0.0-rc.1).
+Each Cy package has a version number with syntax and semantics defined at http://semver.org/ (v2.0.0-rc.1).
 The version number is declared in the `package` statement at the top of the package definition file.

 There is a central registry of all public Cy packages in github:
 `git@github.com:deansher/cy-packages.git`.
 If you want to make your package public, submit a pull